-14.16 Streetsville
+15.16 Streetsville

-Map 14-16: Streetsville Neighbourhood Character Area
+Map 15-16: Streetsville Neighbourhood Character Area

-14.16.1.1 In addition to the uses permitted by the Land Use Policies of this Plan, bed and breakfast establishments are permitted provided that they front upon Queen Street South, Main Street, Thomas Street or Church Street.
+15.16.1.1 In addition to the uses permitted by the Land Use Policies of this Plan, bed and breakfast establishments are permitted provided that they front upon Queen Street South, Main Street, Thomas Street or Church Street.

-14.16.1.2 Heritage resources will include those properties listed on the City's Heritage Register, but will not be restricted to the list.
-There are heritage characteristics throughout Streetsville that may warrant study and the establishment of heritage conservation districts.
+15.16.1.2 Heritage resources will include those properties listed on the City's Heritage Register, but will not be restricted to the list.
+There are heritage characteristics throughout Streetsville that are defined in the Streetsville Heritage Conservation District Plan.

-14.16.1.3 A stormwater drainage report will be required to ensure that the existing drainage system has the capability to convey the increased storm flow from redevelopment in accordance with current City drainage standards.
+15.16.1.3 A stormwater drainage report will be required to ensure that the existing drainage system has the capability to convey the increased storm flow from redevelopment in accordance with current City drainage standards.